uservices-hackathon/prezentatr.io/README.md

 # Presentation service

-TODO:
-- add zookeeper
-- fix logging pattern
+- Calls aggregation service once a request comes in
+- Polls maturing and bottling services for data